-Other reactions in more than 1% of patients but equally or more frequent in the placebo group included pain, tremor, neuralgia, back pain, dyspepsia, dyspnea, and flu syndrome.
-There were no clinically important differences between men and women in the types and incidence of adverse reactions.
-Because there were few patients whose race was reported as other than white of adverse reactions.
-Declared title ever ever adverse visited as the was reported as other than white, there are insufficient data to support a statement regarding the distribution of adverse reactions by race.
-Epilepsy with Partial Onset Seizures (Adjunctive Therapy).
-The most common adverse reactions with gabapentin in combination with other antiepileptic drugs in patients >12 years of age, not seen at an equivalent frequency among placebo-treated patients, were mnolence, dizziness, ataxia, fatique, and nystagmus,
+Other reactions in more than 1% of patients but equally or more frequent in the placebo group included of adverse reactions.
+Because there were few patients whose race was reported as other than white there are insufficient data to support a statement regarding the distribution of adverse reactions by patients >12 years of age, not seen at an equivalent frequency among placebo-treated patients, were

+There were no clinically important differences between men and women in the types and incidence

+The most common adverse reactions with gabapentin in combination with other antiepileotic drugs in pain, tremor, neuralgia, back pain, dyspepsia, dyspnea, and flu syndrome

+The most common adverse reactions with gabapentin in combination with other antiepileptic drugs in pediatric patients 3 to 12 years of age, not seen at an equal frequency among placebo-treated patients, were viral infection, fever, nausea and/or vomiting, somnolence, and hostility [see Warnings and Precautions (5.8)].

+Approximately 7% of the 2074 patients >12 years of age and approximately 7% of the 449 pediatri nolence, dizziness, ataxia, fatigue, and nystagmus

+Epilepsy with Partial Onset Seizures (Adjunctive Therapy)

-The most common adverse reactions with gabapentin in combination with other antiepileptic drugs in pediatric patients 3 to 12 years of age, not seen at an equal frequency among placebo-treated patients, were viral infection, fever, nausea and/or vomiting, somnolence, and hostility [see Warnings] and Precautions (5.8)].
-Approximately 7% of the 2074 patients >12 years of age and approximately 7% of the 449 pediatric Approximately 7% of the 2074 patients >12 years of age and approximately 7% of the 449 pediatric patients 3 to 12 years of age who received gabapentin in premarketing clinical trials discontinued treatment because of an adverse reaction.
-The adverse reactions most commonly associated with withdrawal in patients >12 years of age were somnolence (1.2%), ataxia (0.8%), fatigue (0.6%), and dizziness (0.6%).
-The adverse reactions most commonly associated with withdrawal in pediatric patients were emotional lability (1.6%), hostility (1.3%), and hyperkinesia (1.1%).
-Table 4 lists adverse reactions that occurred in at least 1% of gabapentin-treated patients >12 years of age with epilepsy participating in placebor-controlled trials and were numerically more common in the gabapentin group.
-In these studies, either gabapentin or placebo was added to the patient's current
+Table 4 lists adverse reactions that occurred in at least 1% of gabapentin-treated patients >12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the gabapentin group.
+In these studies, either gabapentin or placebo was added to the patient's current antiepileptic drug therapy.

 TABLE 4.
-Adverse Reactions in Pooled Placebo-Controlled Add-On Trials In Epilepsy Patients

-N=543 N=378

-% %

-Body As A Whole

-Fatigue 11 5

-Increased Weight 3 2

-Back Pain 2 1

-Peripheral Edema 2 1

-Cardiovascular

-Vasodilatation 1 0

-Digestive System

-Dyspepsia 2 1

-Dry Mouth or Throat 2 1

-Constipation 2 1

-Dental Abnormalities 2 0

-Nervous System

-Somnolence 19 9

-Dizziness 17 7

-Ataxia 13 6

-Nystagmus 8 4

-Tremor 7 3

-Dysarthria 2 1

-Amnesia 2 0

-Depression 2 1

-Abnormal thinking 2 1

-Abnormal coordination 1 0

-Respiratory System

-Pharyngitis 3 2

-Coughing 2 1

-Skin and Appendages

-Abrasion 1 0

-Urogenital System

-Impotence 2 1

-Special Senses

-Diplopia 6 2

-Ambluoniah 4 4
+Adverse Reactions in Pooled Placebo-Controlled Add-On Trials In

+Epilepsy I Risk Summary

+Gabapentin a N=543 % Placebo a N=378 % Gabapentin is secret and on milk product be considered along on the breastfed infa

+Body As A Whole 8.4 Pediatric Us

+Fatigue 11 5 Safety and effective

+Increased Weight 3 2 patients have not be

+Back Pain 2 1 Safety and effective

+Peripheral Edema 2 1 below the age of 3 y

+Cardiovascular 8.5 Geriatric Use The total number of

+Vasodilatation 1 0 postherpetic neural

+Digestive System 75 years of age and

+Dyspepsia 2 1 compared to young

+Dry Mouth or Throat 2 1 eliminated by renal consequence of inc

+Constipation 2 1 decrease in renal fi

+Dental Abnormalities 2 0 adverse reactions v

+Nervous System tended to increase i

+Somnolence 19 9 Clinical studies of g

+Dizziness 17 7 over to determine v experience has not

+Ataxia 13 6 general, dose select

+Nystagmus 8 4 dosing range, reflec

+Tremor 7 3 concomitant disease

+Dysarthria 2 1 This drug is known

+Amnesia 2 0 drug may be greate to have decreased r

+Depression 2 1 based on creatinine

+Abnormal thinking 2 1 Reactions (6), and C

+Abnormal coordination 1 0 8.6 Renal Impai

+Respiratory System Dosage adjustment

+Pharyngitis 3 2 Administration (2.3) not been studied.

+Coughing 2 1 Dosage adjustment

+Skin and Appendages (2.3) and Clinical Ph

+Abrasion 1 0 9 DRUG ABUS

+Urogenital System 9.1 Controlled S

+Impotence 2 1 Gabapentin is not a

+Special Senses 9.2 Abuse

+Diplopia 6 2 Abuse is the intention of the intention of the second seco